Filming the Camps, from Hollywood to Nuremberg: John Ford, Samuel Fuller, George Stevens Exposition in Los Angeles

 PRACTICAL INFORMATION

-Exhibition and screening:
+Exhibition and projection:

-Los Angeles Museum Of The Holocaust (LAMOTH)
+Los Angeles Museum of the Holocaust (LAMOTH)

-100 The Grove Dr, LA,
+100 The Grove Dr, Los Angeles,

 CA 90036